hankster/Neckerworld/assets/README.md

 * 81 resources

 Specifications for each one of these objects is in Neckerworld/training/cubedata.csv and includes details on the emoticon, size, color, surface and standard position of the object.
-The texture map, used for surface genertion in opengl, is found in Neckerworld/training/textures.
+The texture map, used for surface generation in opengl, is found in Neckerworld/training/textures.